EarlyNuts Study

 Associate Professor Rachel Peters is head of the Population Allergy group epidemiology program and Principal Investigator of the EarlyNuts, HealthNuts and SchoolNuts studies (including 17,000 participants).

-She is also Associate Investigator of the Centre for Food Allergy Research and Honorary Principal Fellow, Department of Paediatrics at the University of Melbourne.
+She is also an Associate Investigator of the Centre for Food Allergy Research and an Honorary Principal Fellow, of the Department of Paediatrics at the University of Melbourne.

 Research team